 What does self-efficacy mean anyway?

-Get our soft.fact expert tips on how to strengthen your self-efficacy here:
+Here you get the soft.fact expert tips on how to strengthen your self-efficacy:

 1) Become aware of what is already working

-It is important to become aware of your own skills and competencies.
-Accordingly, it is helpful to set weekly meetings to celebrate your small and big successes.
-Appreciation showers, where you show each other your appreciation, also contribute here to raising awareness of the skills you already have.
+It is important to become aware of your own skills and competences.
+Accordingly, it is helpful if you set up weekly meetings to celebrate your small and big successes.
+Appreciation showers, in which you show each other your appreciation, also contribute here to the awareness of your already existing skills.

-2) Create opportunities for new learning as a team
+2) Create opportunities for new learning within the team.

-An important aspect of self-efficacy is not only becoming aware of existing skills that are essential to your success.
+An important aspect of self-efficacy is not only becoming aware of the skills you already have, which are essential to your success.
 As a team, also make sure to keep learning and expanding your knowledge, whether through training programs, workshops, or targeted on-the-job experiences.
 This will give you the tools you need to take on new challenges.

 3) Set clear goals